Can I recycle here?

-Unfortunately, PV doesn’t recognize a recycling program.
+Unfortunately, PV doesn’t recognize a recycling program at this time.
 All of the trash goes to the curb every day and is picked up.
 You will often see people fetching cans and bottles to recycle but there are no separate receptacles for this.
 Slowly, changes are being made – such as the introduction of biodegradable straws, which are now standard here.
 You can always help by bringing your own ‘To Go’ container to a restaurant to avoid the styrofoam, tinfoil and plastic bags it will be wrapped in.

 Many Mexicans, especially those that work in the tourism industry, speak English.
 You do not need to know how to speak Spanish to get by.